⚠️ PLEASE NOTE: Due to the COVID-19 pandemic, I am currently holding sessions only by video or by phone in compliance with public health directives.

-I conduct a depth-oriented psychotherapy practice for individual adults in central San Rafael.
-I work with people who seek help for a wide range of personal problems such as depression, malaise, anxiety, loss, and difficult life transitions, who have experienced disruptions, constrictions, or impasses in relationships or in functioning in the world, or who seek a seasoned and empathic ally when meaning or purpose have become elusive or lost from view.
-I also provide consultation for licensed mental health professionals who are working with people who have more severe psychological problems such as forms of psychosis, anomalous symptoms/experiences, or other deeply-rooted patterns of difficulty adapting to the challenges of life.
+I conduct a depth-oriented psychotherapy practice for individual adults.
+I work with people who seek help for a wide range of personal problems such as depression, malaise, anxiety, loss, and difficult life transitions, who have experienced disruptions, constrictions, or impasses in relationships or in their functioning in the world, or who seek a seasoned and empathic ally when meaning or purpose have become elusive or lost from view.

 ABOUT MY APPROACH TO PSYCHOTHERAPY

-My approach is guided centrally by, but not limited to, Jungian and contemporary psychoanalytic perspectives.
-Essential to my integration of these approaches is a great respect for the power and influence of the deep layers of our psyches, their potential to harbor wounds, to disrupt us, as well as to inspire and inform us about how we might heal.
-I maintain that emotional suffering points us toward the landscape of our private struggles, emotional injuries, and vulnerabilities, but vitally also toward intrinsic pathways toward self-restoration.
+My approach is guided centrally by, but not limited to, Jungian and contemporary depth-oriented perspectives.
+I maintain that emotional suffering points us toward the landscape of our private struggles, emotional injuries, problematic internal narratives, and vulnerabilities, but vitally also toward intrinsic pathways toward self-restoration.
+I hold great respect for the power and influence of the deep layers of our psyches: their potential to harbor wounds, to disrupt us, as well as to inspire and inform us about how we might heal.
 I invite my clients to listen with me to these communications from within, to take courage from them, and discover ways to translate them into guideposts for change toward greater resilience, balance, authenticity and confidence in encountering the ever-challenging ebbs and flows of life.
-Old narratives born of duress or trauma can be invested with new meaning and no longer felt to be oppressive predictors of the future.
+Old narratives born of past duress, painful adaptations, or trauma can be invested with new meaning and no longer felt to be oppressive predictors of the future.
 It strikes me as always useful to hold in mind that to heal means to become whole (again, or in some cases for the first time).

-I emphasize self-reflective exploration, intrapsychic and interpersonal process, thoughtfulness, emotional depth, and a search for meaning beyond problem-solving alone.
-I listen keenly to what my clients' symptoms of emotional and related physical suffering are trying to communicate -- often with the help of analogy, metaphor or symbol.
+I emphasize thoughtful self-reflection, collaborative exploration, and emotional depth in a search for meaning beyond problem-solving alone.
+I listen keenly to what my clients' symptoms of emotional and related physical suffering may be trying to communicate -- often with the help of analogy, metaphor or symbol.
 I attend closely to the therapeutic relationship that forms between my clients and myself as an important source of understanding and guidance along the way, and I encourage the integration of dreamwork where appropriate.
 I tend to be comparatively active in therapeutic style and highly flexible in adapting to my clients' psychological needs and interpersonal rhythms.

 I feel strongly that trust, respect, safety, and integrity are fundamental elements of a successful psychotherapy, and, crucially, that in the heart of psychic pain lie the seeds of restoration.